-Transfer to a mixing bowl, and stir in brandy (with dissolved baking soda), orange juice, cinnamon and cloves.
+Transfer to a mixing bowl, and stir in brandy mixture, orange juice, cinnamon and cloves.

-Add flour (with baking powder) slowly, mixing to create the cookie dough.
+Add the flour mixture slowly, mixing to create the cookie dough.

-Using pieces of dough, pat into thick cookies (about 1/2 inches high) in round or oval shapes.
+Using pieces of dough, pat into thick cookies, about 1/2-inch high, into round or oval shapes.

-Place on cookie sheets and bake at 350F (175C) for about 20 minutes.
+Place on cookie sheets and bake for about 20 minutes.
 Cooking time will vary slightly depending on the size of the cookies.